ZorinGit/APOLLO11LANDER/README.md

 Welcome to the Apollo 11 Lander, a minimalistic lunar lander developed in Lua using the LOVE2D engine.
 This is my final project for CS50.
 To run the game, ensure you have [Love2D](https://love2d.org/) installed on your system.

+My primary objective was not to revolutionize the lunar lander genre but to excel in execution within the framework of a classic design and the Love2D engine.
+By narrowing the scope and crafting a minimalist lunar lander, the aim was to provide an experience that excelled in simplicity.
+Key objectives included clear visual presentation, fluid gameplay, interesting level design and an engaging atmosphere.
+Immersive elements, including background music, carefully chosen sound effects, crash animations, low fuel alerts and background NASA chatter were implemented to elevate the overall user experience.

 ## Project Structure